Overview of the History

 There are books that might be considered "boy" books: Treasure Island, and Dr. Jekyll and Mr. Hyde

 There are books that might be considered "girl" books: The Annotated Pride and Prejudice, and Jane Eyre.

 But that's just silly.
 These are all just great books.
 Boys should enjoy them all.
 Girls should enjoy them all.

 I mentioned that 200 Lit includes a few of my favorites.
 While these wouldn't qualify for the canon (the books widely recognized as being the most important to a particular time), they are worth reading.
 From the engrossing fantasy The Gammage Cup, to the powerful memoir Going Solo, these shorter, easier works offer some reprieve, while still offering thought-provoking insight and beautiful writing.

 It's a great year.

-This program is an interesting one to me.
+This course is an interesting one to me.
 When I think of my all-time favorite Sonlight books, few of these come to mind immediately.
 But when I actually consider these books, it's like they're all sleeper hits.
 Great reads, all.
 It's hard to pick favorites because the books are uniformly really solid.
 When I return to 200, I feel like I'm meeting old friends.
 When people ask which ones they could cut to make it more manageable, I'm not much help.
 It's simply a fabulous collection.

 Fully integrated with the Literature, this year's Language Arts builds on past years and continues to develop literary analysis, creative writing, research, and essay skills, with weekly writing assignments in a range of lengths and topics.